-Since it is the prosecuting attorney who files the charges, the only person who can “drop the charges” is the prosecuting attorney.
+Since it is the prosecuting attorney who files the charges, the only person who can dismiss the charges is the prosecuting attorney.
 As you can imagine, if the prosecuting attorney already made a determination to file the charges, they are not frequently persuaded to then subsequently drop the charges, as alleged victims so frequently try to do.

-On the other hand, when a complaining witness no longer wishes to pursue a case, the prosecuting attorney will often take this into consideration when deciding whether to take a case to trial, to plead it out, or straight out dismiss it.
+On the other hand, when a complaining witness no longer wishes to pursue a case the prosecuting attorney will often take this into consideration when deciding whether to take a case to trial, to plead it out, or straight out dismiss it.
 This is especially true when it doesn’t appear that the complaining witness is someone who needs to be protected, such as in a property crime case.
-If the property owner no longer desires that someone be prosecuted for trespass, then the prosecuting attorney may have no desire to continue to prosecute the defendant.
-On the other hand, if it is a domestic violence case for example, and it is the wife of the defendant that no longer wishes to press charges, then her desire for the defendant to be prosecuted may not be relevant to the prosecution’s will to prosecute.
-Although it may still be relevant to what time of plea agreement the prosecutor is willing to extend to the defendant.
+If the property owner no longer desires that someone is prosecuted for trespass, then the prosecuting attorney may have no desire to continue to prosecute the defendant.
+On the other hand, if it is a domestic violence case for example and it is the wife of the defendant that no longer wishes to press charges, then her desire for the defendant to be prosecuted may not be relevant to the prosecution’s decision to prosecute.
+Although it may still be relevant to what type of plea agreement the prosecutor is willing to extend to the defendant.